 - Geometry of physics (NB4110) - an elective for NB, AP and AM students.
 In this guided self-study course students learn how to use differential geometry to describe polymers, membranes, and spacetime.
 Please contact me directly if you'd like to join.

 - Quantum mechanics for Nanobiology (NB3017 & NB3018) - February-April.

 - Mechanics and relativity for Mathematics (TN1531TW) - February-April.

 - iGEM (LM3691) - TU Delft team for the international Genetically Engineered Machines competition; multi-disciplinary with participants from LST, NB, AP and various other programs - May-October.

 Each year the team participates in the iGEM competition in Boston.
-The last two teams have been very successful:
+The last three teams have been very successful: